andornaut/filectrl/README.md

 j / k | Move selection down / Up
-Backspace, Left, b, h | Navigate to the parent directory Enter, Right, f, l | Open the selected file or navigate to the selected directory CTRL+f, PgDn | Move selection and scroll down one page CTRL+b, PgUp | Move selection and scroll up one page Delete | Delete the selected file or directory r, F2 | Rename the selected file or directory
+Backspace, Left, b, h | Navigate to the parent directory Enter, Right, f, l | Open the selected file or navigate to the selected directory CTRL+f, CTRL+d PgDn | Move selection and scroll down one page CTRL+b, CTRL+u, PgUp | Move selection and scroll up one page Home, ^ | Select the first item
-Space | Deselect a selection if applicable
+End, $ | Select the last item
+Delete | Delete the selected file or directory r, F2 | Rename the selected file or directory
 CTRL+r, F5 | Refresh
 n | Sort by name (toggle direction if already sorted) m | Sort by modified (toggle direction if already sorted)